RaspberryPiFoundation/add-sprite-from-library/en/step_1.md

 	![screenshot](images/sprite-library.png)

-+ Scroll down until you see the sprite you want.
-Click on the sprite, and click 'OK' to add it to your project.
++ You can browse sprites by category, theme or type.
+Click on a sprite and click ‘OK’ to add it to your project.

 	![screenshot](images/sprite-choose.png)